J9631/SchoolWork/2022/MavenStretchGameFX/README.md

 There are 2 including the tutorial which are both very short to run eclipse should be used to build the pom which will generate an executable shaded jar.

-There are also sound effects in the game, but to avoid redistributing them over github they should be downloaded and put into the music folder manually, or alternatively other sound files could be downloaded and renamed to fill the void.
+There are also sound effects in the game, but to avoid redistributing them over github they should be downloaded and put into the music folder manually, or alternatively other sound files could be downloaded and renamed to fill the void in a "Music" package inside the src.

 The sounds the original game used are: <br>
 1.)
 "Sci Fi" - by Benjamin Tissot at bensound.com <br>